About Grape Phylloxera

 - Phylloxera Infested Zones (PIZ) – an area known to have phylloxera.

-Movement of items (e.g. equipment, grapevine material and soil) that could potentially transfer phylloxera from one place to another are tightly controlled between these areas.
+Movement of items (e.g. machinery, equipment, grapes, grape products, propagation material, diagnostic samples and soil) that could potentially transfer phylloxera from one place to another are tightly controlled between these areas).

 To confirm the Phylloxera Management Zone (PMZ) your vineyard is in, either refer to the Phylloxera Management Zones in Australia map or use our interactive maps tool to choose your wine region and find out which PMZ it’s in.